 - Settling for “Average” When “Superior” is Required in All Things

-Especially When Choosing Senior Team Members
+Especially When Choosing Leaders For Your Team

 The impact that a team member makes (positive or negative) is directly proportional to their position in the organization.
 A poor hire at a senior level can do a lot more damage internally and externally than a misfire at a lower level.